wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>issueIdOrKey</td>
-            <td>Identifies the issue whose comment you are updating.
+            <td>Identifies the issue with the comments you want to update.
 This can be an issue ID, or an issue key.
-If the issue cannot be found via an exact match, JIRA will also look for the issue in a case-insensitive way, or by looking to see if the issue was moved.</td>
+If the issue cannot be found via an exact match, Jira will also look for the issue in a case-insensitive way, or by looking to see if the issue was moved.</td>
             <td>Yes</td>
         </tr>
         <tr>